 - Fully comply with the school's policies and procedures, attend appropriate training, and inform the Designated Safeguarding Lead of any concerns.
-To ensure that where a child is suffering or is likely to suffer from harm a referral to Childrens social care will be made (pg17para 59 KCSiE 2022). - The Governing body will ensure that the mechanisms are in place to support all staff to understand and discharge their role and responsibilities to safeguarding all pupils in our school. - The Senior Leadership team, DSL's and DSL's and the Governing Body will read and sign to say they have read the full guidance of 'Keeping Children safe in Education 2022 (KCSiE 2022) - All teaching staff, TA's, Pastoral support staff, lunch supervisors and non teaching staff will read and sign to say they have read and understood Part one of KCSiE 2022 - All staff in the school who do not work directly with children will read and sign to say they have read and understood Annex A of KCSiE 2022.
+To ensure that where a child is suffering or is likely to suffer from harm a referral to Children's social care will be made (KCSiE 2022 Para 59). - The Governing body will ensure that the mechanisms are in place to support all staff to understand and discharge their role and responsibilities to safeguarding all pupils in our school. - The Senior Leadership team, DSL's and Deputy and the Governing body will read and sign to say they have read the full guidance of 'Keeping Children safe in Education 2023. - All teaching staff, TA's and Admin staff will read and sign to say they have read and understood Part one of KCSiE 2023 - All staff in the school who do not work directly with children will read and sign to say they have read and understood Annex A of KCSiE 2023.